venamax/dataincubator/nlp/README.md

 is high.
 Return the top 100 (mostly food) bigrams with this statistic with the 'right' prior factor (see below).

-*Questions:* (to think about: they are not a part of the answer).
-This statistic is a ratio and problematic when the denominator is small.
+*Questions:* This statistic is a ratio and problematic when the denominator is small.
 We can fix this by applying Bayesian smoothing to $p(w)$ (i.e. mixing the empirical distribution with the uniform distribution over the vocabulary).

 1. How does changing this smoothing parameter effect the word pairs you get qualitatively?